 In other words, I don’t believe that coding is a skill that everyone needs to worry about or focus on while they are getting started in the field, but it is a skill that is going to determine how far you advance in your career and what opportunities are available to you down the road.
 And even with that said, there are many advanced and very successful cybersecurity professionals who are not strong in programming.

-What is the best approach to learning coding for beginners?
+What is the best approach to learning to code for beginners?

-Given that coding is not a critical skill that is going to prohibit you from getting started in cybersecurity, I recommend a two phase approach to learning how to code, which is to 1) develop programming awareness, and then while you’re building some career experience, 2) develop programming proficiency.
-You will notice that neither of these phases require programming mastery.
-Programming mastery and high level coding is not necessary for most cybersecurity positions and is best left to the dedicated programmers who code day in and day out and are creating applications or software solutions.
+Given that coding is not a critical skill that is going to prohibit you from getting started in cybersecurity, I recommend a two-phase approach to learning how to code, which is to 1) develop programming awareness, and then while you’re building some career experience, 2) develop programming proficiency.
+You will notice that neither of these phases requires programming mastery.
+Programming mastery and high-level coding is not necessary for most cybersecurity positions and is best left to the dedicated programmers who code day in and day out and are creating applications or software solutions.

 Phase #1: Develop programming awareness

-As you get started on your career journey in cybersecurity, take a look at the entry level job postings in your area.
-You’ll probably notice that very few entry level technical jobs list programming as a core required skill, and that almost all do not have a cybersecurity-sounding job title.
-When you are in this initial phase, keep in mind that security is a part of almost all technical positions now, and that many employers still use general job titles for positions that are security-related.
-Security of computer systems has been around well before cybersecurity became a common term.
+As you get started on your career journey in cybersecurity, take a look at the entry-level job postings in your area.
+You’ll probably notice that very few entry-level technical jobs list programming as a core required skill and that almost all do not have a cybersecurity-sounding job title.
+When you are in this initial phase, keep in mind that security is a part of almost all technical positions now and that many employers still use general job titles for positions that are security-related.
+The security of computer systems has been around well before cybersecurity became a common term.

 Phase #2: Develop programming proficiency